Dokosoko-AI/dokosoko-docs/src/content/docs/reference/troubleshooting.md

 description: Diagnose startup, readiness, ingestion, retrieval, OAuth, publication, tool, plugin, and MCP failures.
 ---

-Start with `/readyz`, then run **System Doctor** as a root administrator.
+Start with `/readyz`, then open **Settings → Overview → Run System Doctor** as a root administrator.
 Correlate failures with request IDs, immutable revision IDs, ingestion stages, and audit records without inspecting secret payloads.

 ## Service does not start

-- Confirm `DOKOSOKO_SETUP_TOKEN` is strong and non-empty.
+- Before initial setup, confirm `DOKOSOKO_SETUP_TOKEN` is configured with a strong, non-empty value.
+It can and should be removed after setup completes.
 - Decode `DOKOSOKO_MASTER_KEY` and verify it is exactly 32 bytes.
 - Verify `DOKOSOKO_PUBLIC_URL` is an absolute origin without a path, query, or fragment.
 - Use HTTPS outside explicit local development.